 All F/S members are encouraged to participate in Intramurals.
 S/he must play for a Faculty/Staff team unless:

 - there happens to be no F/S team playing for points; or

 - s/he is a respective resident for a point organization.

 If either of these applies, a F/S member may then join a point-team under the conditions that the F/S member is considered as a “Player Outside of a Residence Hall.”
 (See rule above.)

 Note: if a F/S member wishes to play for a non-point-team, s/he can do so even if there is a F/S team.

 *Alumni are not allowed to participate in Intramural Events unless s/he is a current faculty or staff member, or specified otherwise.

-Protests of the eligibility of a player(s) should be filed within 48 hours of game time with an IM Supervisor.
-A decision on the protest will be made soon by the Director of Student Engagement and both teams will be notified promptly.
-Protests will not be allowed on officialâ€™s judgment call(s).
+Protests must be filed within 12 hours to the IM Supervisor or Director of Student Activities.
+A decision on the protest will be made in a timely manner and both teams will be notified promptly.
+Protests will not be allowed on official’s judgment calls.